-- - Lewis ~100 lbs./A more than Kinman - Lewis ~200 lbs./A more than Esser - Kinman, Lewis (less branching, more pods on main stem), Matador (Texas Tech Univ., 2005), and Santa Cruz are most common varieties--All are acceptable; see contractor; 'Judd 69' is an apparent hand selection that has been increased, and some growers like it. - Breeding program can make rapid improvements, especially if newer techniques are coupled with ready assessment of gum quantity and quality
+- - Lewis ~100 lbs./A more than Kinman - Lewis ~200 lbs./A more than Esser - Kinman, Lewis (less branching, more pods on main stem), Matador (Texas Tech Univ., 2005), and Santa Cruz are most common varieties--All are acceptable; see contractor; 'Judd 69' is an apparent hand selection that has been increased, and some growers like it.
+Common variety for Guar Resources. - Breeding program can make rapid improvements, especially if newer techniques are coupled with ready assessment of gum quantity and quality